 on Friday, March 9, 2012 and was most recently revised on Friday, December

 government you have tyranny.
 Where the government fears the people

 you have liberty.|

 —John Basil Barnhill

 The information that I've presented in this library is here because I believe

-I believe that it's important to preserve and to disseminate the information.
+that it's important to preserve the information, and to make it available.

 However, it's possible that some or all of this information could become

 unavailable without notice.
 I've had various such problems over the

 years.
 Access to certain information on one or more of my websites